 Medical doctors who specialize in Nephrology undergo a strict educational and training curriculum, in order to acquire the level of expertise required to provide you with the highest level of medical care.
 These specialists complete a full residency in Internal Medicine or Pediatrics prior to completing an advanced specialized fellowship training program in Nephrology.

 Due to the long-term nature of many kidney diseases, patients and doctors often develop a long-term relationship.
 It is important that you choose a physician that you feel comfortable with, and are able to easily communicate with.
-Your primary healthcare provider (Internal Medicine, Family Medicine or Pediatrics) can facilitate a referral and you can also do your due diligence by checking the credentials and practice style of the doctor.
+Your primary healthcare provider (Internal Medicine, Family Medicine, Pediatrics, or OB/GYN) can facilitate a referral and you can also do your due diligence by checking the credentials and practice style of the doctor.
 At myDoqter, you have access to patient feedback about doctors, and you can also see the professional recommendations given by other physicians who have witnessed first-hand the expertise and professional competency of your doctor.

 The following table illustrates the training requirements of a physician specialized in Nephrology.

 NEPHRO from the Greek word for ‘kidney’ + LOGY from the Greek word ‘logia’ which means ‘logic’ or ‘the study of’.

 Nephrologists treat an extensive list of conditions, including: